Arill/dev-challenge/README.md

 # Usage

-Simply run the `index.js` script with the input csv file in the same directory.
+Simply run the `index.js` script with the `input.csv` input file in the same directory.
 The output JSON file will be saved as `output.json`.